Voodoo Molly Vintage is a small team based in Auckland, NZ. It is run by husband and wife team Lyall and Antonia Marino.

 Breaking the camel's back

 A few years ago Antonia made a decision that would change the face of Voodoo Molly forever.
 Immediately after surgery to her spine and both hands she decided to stop creating and start teaching.
-She spent hours during her recovery designing prototypes and curriculums; and when she was strong enough she perfected her teaching technique and streamlined her lesson plan.
+She spent hours during her recovery designing prototypes and curriculums to teach upholstery; and when she was strong enough she perfected her teaching technique and streamlined her lesson plan.

 Her “Beginners Upholstery Workshop” was born and it has since become the most beloved quick-fire upholstery training in Auckland, with students also travelling from around NZ and as far as Australia to attend.

-Starting in 2016 Ant has started to train other "Voodoo Molly Tutors" around NZ to teach the Beginners Upholstery Workshop.
+Starting in 2016 Ant has started to train other upholstery tutors around NZ to teach the Beginners Upholstery Workshop.
 This enables more students to experience the wonderful world of upholstery!
+Due to the growth of this side of the business, Antonia and Lyall created a second business, Mollies Make & Create.

 Although upholstery took up a lot of her time, Antonia's true passion was furniture painting.
 So how could she incorporate this into her lesson plans?
 Antonia was (and still is) a loyal Resene customer but their product wouldn't lend itself to quick, one-day makeovers needed for classes.
 The alternative was Chalk Paint but this product didn't match Antonia's high standards of long lasting durability and professional smooth finish.